 Following a successful takeover by the Pozzo family, Zola was installed as Watford manager in July 2012.
 Under a mild storm of affection for his predecessor Sean Dyche, Zola had a tough start.
 Many Watford fans saw Dyche as needlessly dismissed.
 Witnessing an Italian-flavoured Watford lose seven of their opening 13 games only stoked the flames of discontent.

-The semi-finals saw a narrow 3-2 aggregate victory over Leicester City (Jamie Vardy an unused substitute in both games) set up a Wembley final against Crystal Palace.
+The semi-finals saw a narrow 3-2 aggregate victory over Leicester City set up a Wembley final against Crystal Palace.
 Sadly for Watford and Zola, an extra-time penalty scored by 39-year-old Kevin Phillips saw Palace prevail.

 If the intensity of the Premier League makes it a testing domain then the unadulterated marathon of a Championship season is equally demanding.
 Adding the nuance of playoff final defeat, and the fine margins of lining up at Manchester United or Yeovil Town come the new season’s opening day, the psychological effects can be devastating.
 As Watford wobbled to rediscover rhythm, Zola resigned in December 2013.
 Watford were in 13th place.
-Come the season’s end, Watford were in 13th place.
+Come the season’s end, Watford were still there.

 Just in time for Christmas 2014, Zola received the gift of a poisoned chalice.
-Being appointed Cagliari boss on Christmas Eve represented a joyfully festive homecoming, yet less than three months later Zola would be replaced by the man who he replaced, Zdeněk Zeman.
+Being appointed Cagliari boss on Christmas Eve represented a joyfully festive homecoming, yet less than three months later, he would be replaced by the man who he replaced, Zdeněk Zeman.